 The initial value for any slot by default is

 null, and you can use it to check if the slot was not set:

 How slots work

 Stories do not set slots.
-The slot must be set by an entity or custom
+The slot must be set by the default action

 action before the

 Checkpoints are ways to connect stories together.
 They can be either the first or the last step in a story.
 If they are the last step in a story, that story will be connected to each other story that starts with the checkpoint of the same name when the model is trained.
 Here is an example of a story that ends with a checkpoint, and one that starts with the same checkpoint: